Sit & Reach Test

 Objective

-The objective of this test is to monitor the development of the athlete's lower back and hamstring flexibility.
+This test aims to monitor the development of the athlete's lower back and hamstring flexibility.

 Required Resources